Exercise - Use diagnostic data

 Add an action

 On the Create an alert rule pane, open the Actions tab and select Create action group.
-The Create an action group pane appears.
+The Create action group pane appears.

 On the Basics tab, enter the following values for each setting.

-Setting Value Project details Subscription Your subscription Resource group Resource group that contains the VM Region Global Instance details Action group name Email alerts
+Setting Value Project details Subscription Your subscription Resource group Resource group that contains the VM Region Global Instance details Action group name Email alerts Display name Email alerts

 Select Next: Notifications, and enter the following values for each setting.